This site requires a more recent version of Adobe Flash Player to function properly.

 - Global political uncertainties

-The average liquid sales price increased from $48.23 per barrel in 2005 to $91 in 2008, before declining to $57.9 in 2009 as the world faced one of the worse economic downturns in recent decades.
+Exxon's average liquid sales price increased from $48.23 per barrel in 2005 to $91 in 2008, before declining to $57.90 in 2009 as the world faced one of the worse economic downturns in recent decades.
 The global economy recovered in 2010, pushing prices to $74 for the year.
-Oil prices rose sharply in 2011 to $101 mainly because of a shut down of Libyan production and unrest in other OPEC countries.
-Prices remained around $100 level in 2012 and 2013 as well.
-We believe that growing demand from emerging countries would continue to push oil prices higher.
+Oil prices rose sharply in 2011 to $101 mainly because of a shut down of Libyan production and unrest in other OPEC (Organization of Petroleum Exporting Countries) countries.
+Prices remained around the $100 level in 2012 and 2013 as well.

 Back to Company Overview